 How Lymphatic Drainage Can Improve Your Skin’s Health and Glow

-Your skin reflects what’s happening inside your body.
-One system that plays a big role is the lymphatic system.
+Your skin often reflects what’s happening inside your body.
+This is where the lymphatic system comes into play.

-Let’s explore how this simple practice can give your skin the glow you’ve been missing.
+Let’s explore how this simple practice can bring back your skin’s glow.

 Benefits of Lymphatic Drainage for Skin Health